allegrobotics/arduino/arduino/AAAREADME.txt

 * There are also sketches named after the robots they run in, which use multiple modules.
 * Some modules, such as the tfminilidarsweeper have not been written as C++ modules.
 It is not expected that this code can co-exist with other function due to performance requirements.

-PROTOCOL
+PROTOCOL BETWEEN HOST AND ARDUINO

-The packets from the Arduino to the host:
+Communication between the host and Arduino is RX/TX (via the USB port in the Nano).

-1. All bytes are readable characters (' ' 0x20 to '~' 0x7E)
+1. All bytes both ways are readable characters (' ' 0x20 to '~' 0x7E)
-2. They are terminated by a LF (CR may follow, but should be ignored)
+2. Bytes are sent in packets - which are complete lines - all packets are are terminated by a LF (CR may follow, but should be ignored)
 3. The first character defines the module which sent the message Characters are
      E General protocol error